Indigenous Tribes of Washington, DC

 Recognition in the 21st Century

 The original people experienced the ravages brought on by the settler-colonial introduction of diseases, encroachment and forced removal, and erasure of traditional and cultural survival of the tribes.
 Today, the indigenous people who reside in the Washington, DC, area continue to present their case for recognition for descendant communities.
 These citizens fight for their nations, hoping to restore or receive a government-to-government relationship with the US.
-In Virginia, 11 have achieved state recognition.
-The Pamunkey tribe recently acquired its land and is one of the only two Virginian tribes that own land after the colonization of present-day Washington, DC.
-As of January 2018, the Pamunkey, Rappahannock, and Upper Mattaponi tribes have received federal recognition.
+In Maryland, the Piscataway Indian Nation and the Piscataway Conoy Tribe received state recognition in January 2012.
+In Virginia, 11 tribes have received state recognition and 7 tribes have received federal recognition.
+The Pamunkey received federal recognition in January 2015 through the Bureau of Indian Affairs, Department of the Interior.
+The Chickahominy, Eastern Chickahominy, Upper Mattaponi, Monacan, Nansemond, and Rappahannock tribes received recognition in January 2018 through the Thomasina E. Jordan Indian Tribes of Virginia Federal Recognition Act of 2017.

 Today, roughly 4,000 indigenous people live and thrive in present-day Washington, DC.
 In efforts to teach locals about their history and culture, communities like the Rappahannock tribe host annual celebrations in the national parks.
 Members of the state-recognized tribe perform traditional songs and dances while sharing their community’s culture and significance of the natural resources.
 Nonetheless, we are on the ancestral lands of many tribes and we can still get a glimpse into the traditional ways of the first peoples.
 Visitors can find exhibitions in the museums and historical reminders of the tribes in the parks that make the capital an annual destination.